yecril71pl/cpp-docs.pl-pl/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla *wartości*parametru szablonu.
+Typ jest synonimem parametru szablonu *Value*.

 ### <a name="example"></a>Przykład